forexsnyder/Dating-Shouldnt-Suck/README.md

 ## Overview

 _**Dating Shouldn't Suck** is an app that helps singles add spice to their dating lives and avoid the monotonous dinner or drink at a bar.
 Dating Shouldn't Suck (DSS) is a full stack application where users have full CRUD capabilities to share their favorite date ideas along with personal reviews.
 Its the Yelp of Dating!
-Let's face it, dating in today's world is hard and overwhelming but it, here at DSS, we believe it doesn't have to suck!._
+Let's face it, dating in today's world is hard and overwhelming but, here at DSS, we believe it doesn't have to suck!._

 <br>